-Everyone is welcome and encouraged to do a talk about a subject they are passionate about.
-If you don’t give a talk, we ask that you participate in other ways.
-You can take part by engaging productive discussions about topics by asking thoughtful questions, talking about the event to all of your friends and family, and through social media sharing (#barcampyxe).
+Everyone is welcome and encouraged to run a session at Barcamp about a subject they are passionate about.
+If you don’t run a session, we ask that you participate in other ways.
+You can take part by engaging in productive discussions about topics or by asking thoughtful questions.

-- Don’t overplan your talk – even the most organized Barcamps are chaotic.
-People will come and leave during your talk and disrupt you.
+- Don’t overplan your session – even the most organized Barcamps are chaotic.
+People will come and leave during your session and disrupt you.
 Questions from the audience are allowed and encouraged.
-Be confident about your topic – not about your slides.

 - Relax and have fun – Barcamps are a pressure free environment!

 - Absolutely no sales, product, or hiring/recruitment pitches.